A Brazilian boutique exclusively devoted to restructuring and insolvency

 History of the practice

-The firm now called Lollato Lopes Rangel Ribeiro traces its roots back over half a century, to its establishment by founding partner Ney Douglas Bello in 1960.
-The firm rebranded as Bello & Lollato when Ney’s son Leandro took over the firm at the end of the 20th century, inviting Felipe Lollato into the fold.
-In 2018 the firm rebranded once again, taking its current form with the hire of Tiago Lopes from Cescon Barrieu Flesch & Barreto.
+Lollato Lopes Rangel Ribeiro Advogados was established by founding partner Ney Douglas Bello in 1960.
+The firm rebranded as Bello & Lollato when Ney's son Leandro took over the reins at the end of the 20th century and invited Felipe Lollato into the fold.
+In 2018, the firm rebranded once again, following the hire of Tiago Lopes from Cescon Barrieu Flesch & Barreto.

-It has now been solely focused on restructuring and insolvency work for over 30 years.
-The 2018 rebrand saw it open up into Brazil’s financial and legal centre São Paulo for the first time, marking a shift in focus to more international work after having previously practised out of Florianópolis, capital of the state of Santa Catarina.
+The firm has focused exclusively on restructuring and insolvency work for more than 30 years.
+The 2018 rebrand saw it open up into Brazil's financial and legal centre of São Paulo for the first time, marking a shift in focus to more international work after previously practising out of Florianópolis, capital of the state of Santa Catarina.

 Apart from Lollato and Lopes, the firm's other names to know are Francisco Rangel Effting in Florianópolis and Aguinaldo Ribeiro in Curitiba.

-The firm has offices in São Paulo, Florianópolis and Curitiba.
+The firm has offices in São Paulo, Florianópolis, Curitiba and Caçador.

 Who uses it?

-Lollato Lopes played a role in the US$18 billion restructuring of telecoms company Oi from birth, after Lopes carried over from Cescon Barrieu his instruction on behalf of 27.5% shareholder Bratel, a subsidiary of Portuguese telecom company Pharol – though Cescon Barrieu remain instructed as well.
-Lopes persuaded Brazil’s Superior Court of Justice to grant jurisdiction to an independent arbitrator to resolve disputes against Oi, and the arbitrator went on to grant Bratel’s wish to enjoin Oi from implementing a US$1.2 billion capital raising effort.
+Lollato Lopes played a role in the US$18 billion restructuring of telecoms company Oi from the beginning, after Lopes carried over from Cescon Barrieu his instruction on behalf of 27.5% shareholder Bratel, a subsidiary of Portuguese telecoms company Pharol (Cescon Barrieu was also instructed).
+Lopes persuaded Brazil's Superior Court of Justice to grant jurisdiction to an independent arbitrator to resolve disputes against Oi and the arbitrator went on to grant Bratel's wish to enjoin Oi from implementing a US$1.2 billion capital raising effort.
 The firm eventually achieved a settlement to end its disputes with Oi in January 2019.

-The firm also represented food company Mateus Alimentos in its judicial reorganisation, in which it successfully obtained an injunction permitting it to seize 403 tons of rice a creditor was holding in Paraguay to serve as payment of its claim.
-It later won compliance from the Paraguayan courts to enforce the decision and helping to organise cross-border cooperation between the Paraguayan and Brazilian courts through the countries’ respective justice ministries.
+The firm also represented food company Mateus Alimentos in its judicial reorganisation, in which it successfully obtained an injunction permitting it to seize 403 tons of rice that a creditor was holding in Paraguay to serve as payment of its claim.
+It later won compliance from the Paraguayan courts to enforce the decision, and helped to organise cross-border cooperation between the Paraguayan and Brazilian courts through the countries' respective justice ministries.

 A boutique firm with a sole focus on restructuring and insolvency areas, we provide a high level of attention in delivering strategical and innovative solutions for our clients.

-Well-established for 30 years, our firm has four offices in different regions of Brazil and has gathered experience on cross-border matters and litigation insolvency-related matters, in both mid-market and high-profile cases.
+Well-established for 30 years, our firm has offices in different regions of Brazil and has gathered experience on cross-border matters and litigation insolvency-related matters, in both middle-market and high-profile cases.

-In court and out-of-court restructurings and liquidations, including diagnosis and definition of the best strategy to be adopted, considering the indebtedness profile of each client, representation of the company in negotiations with creditors or in cases of judicial or extrajudicial reorganisation, as well as preparation and negotiation of restructuring plans.
+In court and out-of-court restructurings, including diagnosis and definition of the best strategy to be adopted, considering the indebtedness profile of each client, representation of the company in negotiations with creditors in cases of judicial or extrajudicial reorganisation, as well as preparation and negotiation of restructuring plans.

 Special credit situations and distressed transactions, where we advise our clients towards investment opportunities in the credit market, especially sale and acquisition of distressed assets such as precatórios, non-performing loans, litigation credit rights and real estate assets.

 Corporate litigation and arbitration, especially judicial disputes and arbitrations related to commercial contracts, corporate matters and capital market, as well as banking and insolvency-related litigation.
-We are also active in conducting pre-litigation negotiations and definition of strategy.
+We are also active in conducting pre-litigation negotiations.